A fulfilling career and a great place to work challenge the mind, drive creativity and innovation, and inspire teamwork and mutual respect.

 Sales and Design

-Gulfstream coordinates aircraft purchases and plans cabin furnishings with buyers at Sales and Design Centers in Savannah, Georgia; Dallas, Texas; and London, England.
+Gulfstream coordinates aircraft purchases and plans cabin furnishings with buyers at Sales and Design Centers in Savannah, Georgia; Dallas, Texas; London, England; and Long Beach, California.
 The showrooms are stocked with myriad leather, fabric, carpet and wood veneer samples as well as dinnerware, flatware and stemware selections.
 Customers can work with designers and Gulfstream’s mobile visualization application, DesignBook, to experiment with various cabin configurations, colors and upholstery in real time.

 Gulfstream operates the largest factory-owned service network in the business aviation industry.
 The support system is anchored by 11 service centers strategically located on four continents, including the world’s largest purpose-built business aircraft maintenance facility in Savannah, Georgia.
 Gulfstream is also the first manufacturer to open a service facility on mainland China at Beijing Capital International Airport.
 Gulfstream service center personnel perform everything from routine line maintenance and complete structural modifications to engine replacement and interior refurbishment.
 In addition to the fixed service locations, Gulfstream has Field and Airborne Support Teams (FAST) to provide mobile support.
 This team of ground support vehicles and aircraft performs service remotely and can even complete an engine exchange.
 Gulfstream’s legendary Consider It Done attitude toward product support has earned the company top honors in Aviation International News’ survey of aircraft operators every year since 2003.

 Gulfstream: Past, Present and Future